Journey to Pascha

 Icon and Troparion

-Look at the icon together.
+Look at the icon of the Last Supper together.
 Notice signs of closeness (such as John leaning near Jesus.)
-Of course, students will also want to pick out the figure of Judas!
 Sing or say together the Troparion (Matins of Holy Friday):

 When the glorious disciples were enlightened at the washing of their feet before the supper, then the impious Judas was darkened, ailing with avarice, and to the lawless judges he betrays Thee, the righteous judge.